AvtsVivek/LearnCpp/src/tasks/431160-TemplateContainerCustomIteratorRangesReverse/ReadMe.md

 ## Notes

+1. Reverse alogos need bidirectional iterators. `++operator` along with `--operator`.

-1. Here we try the Ranges Reverse alog.
+2. Here we try the Ranges Reverse alog.

-2. For the reverse to work, we need a decrement operator, the `--operator`
+3. For the reverse to work, we need a decrement operator, the `--operator`

 ```cpp
 // Prefix decrement